wesdoyle/deep-learning-book-notes/README.md

 the topics covered in the excellent book "Deep Learning" by Ian Goodfellow, Yoshua Bengio, and Aaron Courville.

+The goal of this repository is to provide hands-on examples to accompany the theoretical topics in the book as a means of study.

-I will generally use `numpy` in Jupyter notebooks to take notes and provide LaTeX where it may help.
+I will generally use `numpy` in Jupyter notebooks to take notes, using LaTeX where it may help.

 | Chapter | Name                                              | Link                                     | Status      |
 |---------|---------------------------------------------------|------------------------------------------|-------------|